Pixel1011/TritonLib/README.md

   If TritonController.disconnected becomes true, you must delete the object and attempt to get a new one from ControllerFinder to reconnect.

   Most things will run on the thread it is accessed from, aside from polling data, I may add some extra functions, especially for audio streaming to do that on another thread.

   You shouldnt need to mess with any mutexes yourself, just use the getters in TritonController and all will be well.

+note for me on how to git
+git rm -r --cached origfolder
+git submodule add https://github.com/Pixel1011/TritonLib.git TritonLib

+git submodule update --remote --merge TritonLib git add TritonLib